jnozzi/cocoadev.com/markdown/PullDataFromOneNSTableViewIntoAnother.md

 I am trying to get my feet wet with Cocoa, and I've managed to work my way through setting up a simple golf handicap calculator using Bindings.
-A lot of the basic functionality is working, but I got stuck on sharing some of the data between my two classes / General/NSTableViews.
+A lot of the basic functionality is working, but I got stuck on sharing some of the data between my two classes / NSTableViews.

-The main window has an General/NSTableView listing the rounds of golf played.
+The main window has an NSTableView listing the rounds of golf played.
 I also have a panel where you can define the relevant information about the golf courses you play.
-I am using General/NSArrayController for both of these.
-I can select the golf course name via an General/NSPopup in the main General/NSTableView, and it gets that from the Courses table.
-But, I am then stuck on how to pull over the other data ( (float)courseRating & (int)slopeRating ), which is in the same row in the Courses General/NSTableView and populate the information in the Rounds General/NSTableView.
+I am using NSArrayController for both of these.
+I can select the golf course name via an NSPopup in the main NSTableView, and it gets that from the Courses table.
+But, I am then stuck on how to pull over the other data ( (float)courseRating & (int)slopeRating ), which is in the same row in the Courses NSTableView and populate the information in the Rounds NSTableView.
 I was trying to set it in my setCourseName method, so all fields are populated when the user selects the course name form the list.

 With Cocoa Bindings handling all the shuffling of data, I am not too sure how to get to the data on my own.
 Also, I'm more of a 'C' guy,  maybe I'm just missing some basic objective C OO concept.